-As of February 2025, ERCOT is enhancing the current SCOPF to provide a MTSCOPF that enables co-optimization for all SOL exceedances (thermal, voltage, and stability).
+As of February 2025, ERCOT is enhancing the current SCOPF to provide a multi-hour SCOPF (MTSCOPF) that enables co-optimization for all SOL exceedances (thermal, voltage, and stability).
 This solution, based on the current single-time-point SCOPF, does not yet incorporate temporal constraints.
 The new solution will improve the current SCOPF tool and assist operations engineers in conducting more effective multi-hour operations studies.
 Specifically, it will: